What is a shared-ownership mortgage?

 Are shared-ownership schemes the same as shared equity schemes?

 Shared ownership and shared equity are different types of schemes.
-Shared-equity schemes offer a low-interest loan on part of the home you can’t afford to buy, rather than buying it and renting it back to you at a low-cost rent.
+Shared-equity schemes offer a low-interest loan on part of the home you can’t afford to buy, while shared ownership involves paying rent on the share you don’t own.

 Which lenders offer mortgages for shared ownership?